 Field Description 7 PWMENC PWM Generator C Enable - If MTG is clear, this bit reads zero and cannot be written.
 If MTG is set, this bit when set enables the PWM generator C and the PWM4 and PWM5 pins.
 When PWMENC is clear, PWM generator C is disabled, and the PWM4 and PWM5 pins are in their inactive states unless the OUTCTL4 and OUTCTL5 bits are set.
-0 PWM generator C and PWM4-5 pins disabled unless the respective OUTCTL bit is set.
+O PWM generator C and PWM4-5 pins disabled unless the respective OUTCTL bit is set.
 1 PWM generator C and PWM4-5 pins enabled.
-1 LDOKC Load Okay C - If MTG is clear, this bit reads zero and can not be written.
-If MTG is set, this bit loads the PRSCC bits, the PMFMODC register and the PWMVAL4-5 registers into a set of buffers.
-The buffered prescaler divisor C, PWM counter modulus C value, PWM4-5 pulse widths take effect at the next PWM reload.
+Load Okay C - If MTG is clear, this bit reads zero and can not be written.
+If MTG is set, this bit loads the PRSCC bits, the PMFMODC register and the PWMVAL4-5 registers int buffers.
+The buffered prescaler divisor C, PWM counter modulus C value, PWM4-5 pulse widths take the next PWM reload.
 Set LDOKC by reading it when it is logic zero and then writing a logic one to it.
-LDOKC is automatically cleared after the new values are loaded, or can be manually cleared before a reload by writing a logic zero to it.
-Reset clears LDOKC.
-0 Do not load new modulus C, prescaler C, and PWM4-5 values.
-1 Load prescaler C, modulus C, and PWM4-5 values.
-Note: Do not set PWMENC bit before setting the LDOKC bit and do not clear the LDOKC bit at the same time as setting the PWMENC bit.
+LDOKC is automaticall after the new values are loaded, or can be manually cleared before a reload by writing a logic zero to clears LDOKC.
+Do not load new modulus C, prescaler C, and PWM4-5 values.
+Load prescaler C, modulus C, and PWM4-5 values.
+Note: Do not set PWMENC bit before setting the LDOKC bit and do not clear the LDOKC bit at the satisfactory.
 0 PWMRIEC PWM Reload Interrupt Enable C - If MTG is clear, this bit reads zero and cannot be written.
 If MTG is set, this bit enables the PWMRFC flag to generate CPU interrupt requests.
 0 PWMRFC CPU interrupt requests disabled 1 PWMRFC CPU interrupt requests enabled